Kummirai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permisions script
 Adds execute permissionto all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files are not changed

+12-directory_permissions script
+Creates a directory called my_dir with permissions 751 in the working directory